MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 According to this Separation proposed by Madison, each branch of power has the right and the duty to check the power of the other branches, so that a balance is maintained.

 The 3 branches are: a. legislative b.
 Executive, c.
-Supreme court
+Judicial

+  Legislatives : make laws
+  Executive: enforce, impose laws
+  Judicial:

 6. What did Madison and Hamilton write in order to support the Federalist cause and ratification of the Constitution?
    "The fundamental defect is a want of power in Congress..
 The confederation is defetcive and requires to be altered"